bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 ********************************************************

 Previously, the :doc:`Input Class <../libraries/input>` method ``get_post()``
-was checking first in POST data, then in GET data.
-This method has been modified so that it checks in GET then in POST, as its name suggests.
+was searching first in POST data, then in GET data.
+This method has been modified so that it searches in GET then in POST, as its name suggests.

-A method has been added, ``post_get()``, which checks in POST then in GET, as ``get_post()`` was doing before.
+A method has been added, ``post_get()``, which searches in POST then in GET, as ``get_post()`` was doing before.

 ***********************************************************************